 - What is the purpose of the text?
 We can approach this question in a few ways.
+What is the main argument advanced by the text?
 What does the text aim to achieve?
 What does it encourage us to think, feel, or do?
-What is the main argument advanced by the text?
 What is the text about, and what does it have to say about what it’s about?
 What is the text’s orientation toward its main subject?
+How does it contribute to a particular conversation or community?
 (You don’t have to answer all these questions, just what seems most relevant.)
 Note that our understanding of purpose could depend on our understanding of the audience of the text, and there might even be different purposes for different audiences.
 So it could help to comment on possible audiences and readers of the text as well.

-- Identify and comment on rhetorical strategies the text employs.
-A common rhetorical strategy involves developing a line of argument, a series of claims, reasons, and evidence.
-If the text makes an argument, what are the main claims, and how does the author support these claims?
+- Analyze specific elements of the text.
+What details do you notice in terms of content (language, images, audio, etc.), organization, style, and design?
+How do these elements contribute to the purpose?
+If the text makes an argument, what are the main claims, and how does the author support these claims with reasons and evidence?
 How does this line of reasoning help the text achieve its larger purpose?
 What about structure and style – how does the author’s organizational strategies and specific uses of language shape our understanding of the text?
 Are there any patterns worth noting?

 - Assess the uses and limits of the text.
+What do you find most effective about this text?
+What does it do well in terms of advancing an argument or perspective, or in terms of contributing to the identity of a community?
 In what ways is the text helpful and productive?
 What sorts of questions, situations, problems, or challenges does it help us address?
-What are the text’s limitations?
+In what ways is the text limited or ineffective?
 What perspectives does it overlook?
 What are its blindnesses or trained incapacities?

 Even though these are framed as different prompts, you should aim to make connections between your thoughts so that your paper offers some larger insight into the text and how it works.
 Also, as you address these prompts, you should aim to incorporate specific quotes from the text in order to support and develop your analysis.
 You should include appropriate in-text citations and include a works cited page as well (the works cited doesn’t factor into the word limit).
 Our handbook has instructions for citations; use MLA or APA.